MS. DIANE E. DOAK – Executive Director | email@example.com

 MS. ERIN M. LUCAS – Parent Educator | firstname.lastname@example.org

 Erin has been a Parent Educator with BEGINNINGS since June 1998.
 She obtained her Bachelor’s degree in Deaf Education and Regular Education from Lenoir-Rhyne College in Hickory.
 Prior to working with BEGINNINGS, Erin taught middle school students who were deaf and hard of hearing in a resource classroom and then served as an itinerant Teacher for the Deaf and Hard of Hearing.
 She has spent her career working with children and adults who are deaf and hard of hearing and their families as a teacher and volunteer.

 MS. JOHANNA LYNCH – Parent Educator | email@example.com

 Johanna joined BEGINNINGS in September 2012.
-She is a governor-appointed member of the North Carolina Council for the Deaf and Hard of Hearing.
 She has many years of experience working within the community.
 She has worked to improve educational outcomes for children with hearing loss, and to ensure parents understand their options.
 She and her husband live in Wake County with their children.

 MS. DJENNE-AMAL MORRIS – Parent Educator / Training Coordinator | firstname.lastname@example.org

 Djenne-amal joined BEGINNINGS in October 2007.
 She holds a Bachelor’s degree in Psychology/Sociology from Clark University in MA.
 She has had extensive experience working with families of special needs children, teaching parenting workshops and has been a Deaf-blind Family Specialist for the past 6 years.
 She and her husband also served in several capacities in the full-time ministry.
 She is the mother of a Deaf-blind multi-handicapped son with CHARGE syndrome.
 She and her husband Michael live in Knightdale with their three children.

 MS. WILMA G. RIVERA – Hispanic Outreach / Parent Educator | email@example.com